 FSC certified or FSC Controlled wood heating chips and bark is purchased for the use into the biomass drier.
-Pellets are used in a mixery.
+Pellets are used for the steam production as well.

 All Feedstock types are delivered to the pellet plant by road transport, biomass is transported to harbour by road transport as well.